-Adderall is a medication that a person may take for the treatment of attention deficit hyperactivity disorder (ADHD).
-There is some debate over whether Adderall can cause depression.
-However, with correct use according to the prescription, this is extremely rare.
+Adderall is a medication used to treat attention deficit hyperactivity disorder (ADHD).
+It may increase the risk of depression.
+But, with correct use, according to the prescription, this is extremely rare.

 Approximately 2.5 million people in the United States take Adderall or an alternative called Ritalin as a prescription medication.
 The Food and Drug Administration (FDA) lists depression as one of several possible side effects.

 However, this only tends to occur if people misuse Adderall.
 Even in such cases, the link is difficult to confirm, with researchers noting that people with depression may be more likely to misuse Adderall in the first place.